Raphael9999/scraping-section-232/README.md

 result\ directory where the extracted results are placed

-tests\ directory for the automated testing, using pytest, need to run main one time prior running pytest
+tests\ directory for the automated testing, using pytest

 env\ virtual environment